MADE-Apps/legerity/docs/WritingTests.md

 ## Creating a base test class

-Using your testing framework of choice, getting your application started in the appropriate Appium driver is as simple as calling `AppManager.StartApp()` passing through a `AppManagerOptions` configuration object.
+Using your testing framework of choice, getting your application started in the appropriate Selenimum or Appium driver is as simple as calling `AppManager.StartApp()` passing through a `AppManagerOptions` configuration object.

 Depending on your configuration object, the specific application will launch.